 The best place to find out information is on the website.
 We update the Reception section every week and include a synopsis of the week and a preview of the week to come.
 All information about dates can be found on the calendar.

-If there is anything that you would like to check please don't hesitate to contact your class’ teacher.
+Again, if there is anything that you would like to check or questions you would like to ask, please don't hesitate to contact the class teachers via email: